 Question 3a

+Grading: 8/10. -1 for not noting what kind of confidence intervals (90%?
+95%?
+99%?). -1 for misinterpreting the 15.2% increase (should be per 1 mg/dl bilirubin).

 Methods: A survival analysis evaluating the association between serum bilirubin and all-cause mortality was performed.
 This was done by comparing the instantaneous risk of death over the observation time by serum bilirubin modeled as a continuous variable.
 Since serum bilirubin was included as a continuous variable, a cox proportional hazards regression model was used.
 The association between all cause mortality and bilirubin levels was computed from a regression model with confidence intervals and two-sided p values computed using Wald statistics based on the Huber-White sandwich estimator.